Addressing global warming

 Evaluating progress towards the Paris Agreement

-2 | In the term NDC we also include, throughout this briefing, the “Intended” Nationally Determined Contributions of governments who have not yet ratified the Paris Agreement.
-We project the global effects beyond the NDC timeframes assuming policies of similar strength are implemented through to the end of the century.
+2 | In the term NDC, we also include the “Intended” Nationally Determined Contributions of governments who have not yet ratified the Paris Agreement.
+For those countries, who are overachieving their NDCs, we take the upper end of their current policy projections as the limit.
+We project the global effects beyond the NDC timeframes assuming policies of a similar strength are implemented through to the end of the century.

-3 | The uncertainty range for pledges on the CAT thermometer (2.6-4.0°C) originates from carbon-cycle and climate modelling around both the low and high current policy projections.
+3 | The uncertainty range for pledges on the CAT thermometer (1.7-2.6°C) originates from carbon-cycle and climate modelling using the MAGICC model around pledges and targets scenario.
 Here we give the 68% range; that is the 16th and 84th percentiles of the probability distribution.
-If the more ambitious end of pledge ranges were reached, warming could be limited to a median of 2.6°C. This includes the upper end of country INDCs where a reduction range is specified and mitigation commitments that are conditional on finance.
+If the more ambitious end of pledge ranges were reached, warming could be limited to a median of 1.8°C. This includes the stronger end of country NDCs where a reduction range is specified and mitigation commitments that are conditional on finance.